Sickle Cell Patients Endure Discrimination, Poor Care And Shortened Lives

 It turned out Jones had a series of small strokes.
 His organs were in failure, something Brocks-Capla says the hospital missed.
 She believes his death could have been prevented with consistent care — the kind he got as a child.
 Vichinsky thinks she is probably right.

 "I would say 40 percent or more of the deaths I've had recently have been preventable — I mean totally preventable," he says, but he got to the cases too late.
-"It makes me so angry I've spent my life trying to help these people, and the harder part is you can change this — this isn't a knowledge issue.
+"It makes me so angry.
+I've spent my life trying to help these people, and the harder part is you can change this — this isn't a knowledge issue.
 It's an access issue."

 Vichinsky's center and others like it have made major advances in screening patients for the early signs of organ failure and intervening to prevent death.
 Patients at these clinics live two decades longer than the average sickle cell patient.

-Good care for sickle cell requires time and training for physicians, but it often doesn't pay well, because many patients are on Medicaid or other government insurance programs.
-The result is that most adult sickle cell patients still struggle even to access treatments that have been around for decades, Vichinsky says.
+Good care for sickle cell requires time and training for physicians, but it often doesn't pay well because many patients are on Medicaid or other government insurance programs.
+The result is that most adult sickle cell patients still struggle to access treatments that have been around for decades, Vichinsky says.

 The phenomenon is nothing new — the disease that used to be known as sickle cell anemia has had a long and sordid past.
 It was first identified in 1910 and helped launch the field of molecular biology.
 But most of the research was used to study science rather than improving care for sickle cell patients, Vichinsky says.